torproject/torspec/proposals/319-wide-everything.md

 Fragmented cells MUST NOT be interleaved with other relay cells on a circuit, other than cells used for flow control.
 (Currently, this is only SENDME cells.)
-If any party receives any cell on a circuit, other than a flow control cell or a RELAY_FRAGEMENT cell, before the fragmented cell is complete, than it SHOULD close the circuit.
+If any party receives any cell on a circuit, other than a flow control cell or a RELAY_FRAGMENT cell, before the fragmented cell is complete, than it SHOULD close the circuit.

 Parties MUST NOT send extra data in fragmented cells beyond the amount given in the first 'total_len' field.

 Not every relay command may be sent in a fragmented cell.
-In this proposal, we allow the following cell types to be fragmented: EXTEND2, EXTENDED2, INTRODUCE1, INTRODUCE2, RENDEZVOUS.
+In this proposal, we allow the following cell types to be fragmented: EXTEND2, EXTENDED2, INTRODUCE1, INTRODUCE2, RENDEZVOUS1, and RENDEZVOUS2.
 Any party receiving a command that they believe should not be fragmented should close the circuit.

 Not all lengths up to 65535 are valid lengths for a fragmented cell.
 Any length under 499 bytes SHOULD cause the circuit to close, since that could